T1000-Swift-Hail/week-05_HW_TableViews/README.md

 ## Bonus
-- Display an image next to each city.
+- Display a related image next to each city.

 ## Your application should look similar to the following: